core-wg/resource-directory/draft-ietf-core-resource-directory.md

  CoRE Resource
    Discovery is intended to support fine-grained discovery of hosted resources, their attributes, and possibly other resource relations <xref target="RFC6690"/>.
-In contrast, service discovery generally refers to a coarse-grained resolution of an end-point's IP address, port number, and protocol.
+In contrast, service discovery generally refers to a coarse-grained resolution of an endpoint's IP address, port number, and protocol.
 </t><t>
 Resource and service discovery are complementary in the case of large networks, where the latter can facilitate scaling.
 This document